manmanagogo/01205381-2023-2/IUP-Capybara/readme.md

 <img width="502" src="Photo/8.png">

-### Choose n = 7 from graph
+### sampling at 100 ohms, we use at N=7

 <img width="502" src="Photo/9.png">

-### 2. Take the Electrical Length, Impedance, and Frequency obtained from the calculations in Excel for a 7th order Equal-Ripple Low-Pass Filter Prototype, and use them to create components in the Sonnet program by determining the sizes from the TX line.
+### 2. Take the Electrical Length, Impedance, and Frequency obtained from the calculations in Excel for a 7th order of 0.3 dB Ripple table , and use them to create components in the Sonnet program by determining the sizes from the TX line.

 <img width="502" src="Photo/2.png">